willemvdhoeven/A-Music-to-Color-Pipeline/README.md

 # A-Music-to-Color-Pipeline
-Code of the bachelor thesis "A music to Color Pipeline".
-This bachelor thesis is about the relation between the fundamental aspects of music and color.
+All code and of the bachelor thesis "A music to Color Pipeline" is provided within this GitHub.
+This bachelor thesis explores the relationship between the fundemental aspects of music and color.